PrimeTimeTran/next-blog/leetcode/identify.md

 - **Binary Search:** Guess & verify (monotonic).
 - **Greedy:** Decide once, move on.
 - **DP:** Explore choices, remember results.

+### CheatSheet

+DP is needed when:

+- The decision tree branches and merges repeatedly.

+Binary search is needed when:

+- The answer is hidden inside a monotonic property.

+Greedy is needed when:

+- The problem collapses once sorted or structured properly.

 ---